bartekparysek/Monthly-Budget/README.md

 #  Monthly Budget
-It is budget application for monthly report of your income and expenses.
-You can read .CSV file with a 2 columns named Description and Value or you can add transactions manually.
+It is a budget application for monthly report of your income and expenses.
+You can upload a .CSV file with a two columns named Description and Value or you can add transactions manually.
 It has been written in VanillaJS and styled in SASS.
 This project uses the MVC architecture.
 ### [Live demo](https://month-budget.netlify.app/)

 ## Table of contents